What is the best mattress?

 Changes in back pain, sleep quality, and perceived stress after introduction of new bedding systems

 This neat little study published in 2009 set out to determine if replacing a mattress set, older than 5 years old could help a patient experiencing minor back pain, poor sleep, and stress.
 Each of the 59 participants were asked a series of questions to assess his or her sleep quality, pain, and stress levels for 28 days before receiving a new medium-firm mattress.
 After receiving their new mattress, each participant filled out questionnaires about his or her pain, sleep quality, and perceived stress level.
 The conclusion of this study was that “new bedding systems increased sleep quality and reduced back discomfort, factors that may be related to abatement of stress-related symptoms.”
 All good news for a mattress purveyor.

 The Goldilocks Effect

-The reason I highlighted medium-firm mattress above is because Goldilocks was right, Baby Bear’s mattress was the best mattress.
+I highlighted “medium-firm mattress” above because Goldilocks was right, Baby Bear’s mattress was the best mattress.
 It wasn’t too firm, and it wasn’t too soft, it was just right.
-In my experience, customers are most happy when they choose a mattress more in the middle, too, but don’t listen to me!
-You have to try a mattress out to make sure that it is the right mattress for you.
-Your weight, height, and body mass index are all factors that influence how a mattress will feel to you.
+In my experience, customers are happiest when they choose a mattress more in the middle, too.
+But don’t listen to me!
+You have to try a mattress out to make sure that what is the best mattress for you.
+Weight, height, and body mass index are all factors that influence how a mattress will feel to you.
 When you decide that it’s time to shop for a new mattress, here are some of my handy mattress shopping tips to help you make the most of your shopping trip.
 If you live close to our store in Hudson, NC, please stop by.
 We’d love to help you find the best mattress for you.